censoredplanet/censoredplanet/docs/satellitev1.rst

 	    The domain being queried.
 	* :code:`error` : String / JSON Object
 	    Either "no_answer" or a dictionary with additional error information.

+	**Note:**

+		* In some cases, the :code:`resolver` field may be replaced by :code:`ip` - both are referring to the resolver's IP.

+		* "no_answer" appears in the :code:`error` field if no A resource records (IPs) are returned - this includes the :code:`NXDOMAIN` response.

+		* Responses with :code:`NXDOMAIN` or other errors may indicate censorship.
+However, these cases are not analyzed further in Satellite v1.

 	:code:`answers_raw.json` contains raw responses from successful queries: